-From ripping distortion to shimmery chorus, these cheap guitar pedals will equip you with quality effects you need to vibrantly colour your live and studio performances.
+From ripping distortion to shimmering chorus, these cheap guitar pedals will equip you with quality effects you need to vibrantly color your live and studio performances.

-As with guitars and amps, you don't have to spend loads to get decent sounds.
+As with guitars and amps, you don't have to spend a lot to get decent sounds.

 All the effects pedals featured in this section are backed up by a consensus of positive user reviews and comments.

-For an all-in-one effects solution.
-Guitarists favour these units for their convenience and value for money.
+For an all-in-one solution.
+Guitarists favour these units for their convenience, authentic amp modelling and value for money.
 If you like to have a bit of everything, without the clutter of dozens of pedals, then multi-effects are the way to go.

 Whether you need a bit of bluesy crunch or full on concrete chewing metal overdrive, these pedals will satisfy all your dirty desires without rinsing your wallet.

 Cheap distortion can sound fizzy and weak, so rest assured these stomp boxes have been carefully selected based on positive user comments and ratings for their exceptional quality and authenticity.

 Make your lead solos carress or scream and give your funky rhythms some of that "wacka-wacka".

 The sonic expression of the wah pedal is as effective today as it was when popularised half a century ago (although the porn industry didn't do it any favours...).
 Here are the best cheapies.

 Delay adds a repeating echo to your playing.
 Set it tight for a cool tiled bathroom effect or loosen it to build up repeating layers of harmony.
 Many lead players use a twist of delay to add extra depth to their solos.